The riveting new novel from the West Country's medieval crime master Michael Jecks.

 They return to their homes in Devon, but there they find that outlaws hold sway in the land.
 Simon's house is occupied by Raymond, Cardinal de Fargis, who is hearing evidence between monks competing to win the abbacy of Tavistock.
 Sir Robert, a knight from the King's household, has turned outlaw from his castle near Crediton.
 When a pair of clerics are found murdered, Baldwin and Simon are asked to investigate.
 But when Simon's own daughter is threatened by Sir Robert, all hell is let loose.

 "The investigations are engrossing, as Simon and Baldwin are assisted by a couple of familiar faces to fans of the series, but it's the character work that makes this book stand out."

 No Law in the Land was first published by Headline on 11th June 2009; it appeared simultaneously in hardback and trade paperback (large format soft covers) editions.
 See Michael Jecks' May 2009 Newsletter to order one of a limited number of signed copies direct from the author.

 - The mass market paperback edition is available for order from Amazon - or ask your local bookshop to order it for you (you can help them by quoting the ISBN: 978-0-7553-4419-2),

 - or download the Kindle edition.

 - The audio edition of No Law in the Land is published by ISIS Soundings, read by Michael Tudor Barnes.
-Order it direct from ISIS, or download it from Audible.
+Order it from the publisher in a choice of formats, or download it from Audible.